 Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION mechanism would, for example, allow giving precedence to licences for materials which are primarily intended for the educational market.
 In order to avoid that such mechanism results in legal uncertainty or administrative burden for educational establishments, Member States adopting this approach should take concrete measures to ensure that licensing schemes allowing digital uses of works or other subject-matter for the purpose of illustration for teaching are easily available and that educational establishments are aware of the existence of such licensing schemes. agreements, extended collective licensing agreements and licences that are negotiated collectively such as "blanket licences", in order to avoid educational establishments having to negotiate individually with rightholders.
 Such licenses should be affordable and cover at least the same uses as those allowed under the exception.
 This mechanism would, for example, allow giving precedence to licences for materials which are primarily intended for the educational market, or for teaching in educational establishments or sheet music.
 In order to avoid that such mechanism results in legal uncertainty or administrative burden for educational establishments, Member States adopting this approach should take concrete measures to ensure that such Member States could decide to subject the application of the exception or limitation, fully or partially, to the availability of adequate licences, covering at least the same uses as those allowed under the exception.
 This Member States could notably use this mechanism would, for example, allow giving to give precedence to licences for materials which are primarily intended for the educational market or for sheet music.
-In order to avoid that such mechanism results in legal uncertainty or administrative burden for educational establishments, Member States adopting this approach should take concrete measures to ensure that rightholders make the licensing schemes allowing digital uses of works or other subject-matter for the purpose of illustration for teaching are easily available and that as those allowed under the exception.
+In order to avoid that such mechanism results in legal uncertainty or administrative burden for educational establishments, Member States adopting this approach should take concrete measures to ensure that rightholders make the licensing schemes allowing digital uses of works or other subject-matter for the purpose of illustration for teaching are easily available and that particular, Member States could decide to subject the application of the exception or limitation, fully or partially, to the availability of adequate licences covering at least the same uses as those allowed under the exception.
 Member States should ensure that where licenses cover only partially the uses allowed under the exception, all the other uses remain subject to the exception.-Member States could for example use this mechanism to give precedence to licences for materials which are primarily intended for the educational market or for sheet music.
-In order to avoid that the possibility to subject the application of the exception to the availability of licences results in legal uncertainty or administrative burden for educational establishments, Member States adopting this approach should take concrete measures to ensure that right holders make the licensing schemes allowing digital uses of works or other subject-matter
+In order to avoid that the possibility to subject the application of the exception to the availability of licences results in legal uncertainty or administrative burden for educational establishments,